-Well first of all it is an example of how Chinese can be written with an alphabet.
-They are many that argue the contrary and that it is even impossible!
+Well first of all it is an example of how Chinese can be successfully written with an alphabet.
+There are many that argue the contrary and that it is even impossible!

 Secondly, and this is just my opinion, it can be used as a linguistic stepping stone.
 What I mean by this is that if you started learning Dungan Chinese, you could later make the transition to Standard Mandarin Chinese which would make learning much easier than if you started off with just Standard Mandarin in the first place.
 This would be especially true for Russian and Arabic speakers due to the numerous loanwords.

 Thanks as always for your attention.
 Have a nice day!